TheMonHub/SHIRO/CONTRIBUTING.md

 ```

 **IMPORTANT:** In step 7 and 8, you should always run the scripts from the root of the subproject you're working on,
-(e.g., `SHIRO/kernel/automated/clang-tidy.sh`, `SHIRO/userspace/automated/clang-format-fix.sh`). not the root of the
+(e.g., `SHIRO/kernel/automated/clang-tidy.sh`, `SHIRO/userspace/automated/clang-format-fix.sh`). not the repository
-project because the scripts will run for all subprojects, and it can be slow.
+root, because the scripts will run for all subprojects and may be slow.

 #### 9. Commit Your Changes